JuliaGraphs/Graphs.jl/README.md

 * Change `LightGraphs = "093fc24a-ae57-5d10-9952-331d41423f4d"` to `Graphs = "86223c79-3864-5bf0-83f7-82e725a168b6"` in your Project.toml.
 * Update your using/imports
 * Update your type constraints
-* Increment your version number (Following SEMVER we suggest a patch release when no graph related functionality is made available through the API, otherwise a major release)
+* Increment your version number.
+Following semantic versioning, we suggest a patch release when no graphs or other `Graphs.jl`-objects can be passed through the API of your package by those depending on it, otherwise a major release.
+"Passed through" entails created outside and consumed inside your package and vice versa.
 * Tag a release

 ## Overview